-This blog was last reviewed for accuracy in December 2020.
+This page was last reviewed for accuracy in November 2022.

 If you’re considering buying a product or service (either online or offline), do you like to know what it’ll cost before you invest more time in research or making contact with the seller?